ircam-cosima/coloop/README.md

 CoLoop prototype of a collaborative TR-909 drum machine.

-This application is designed for the CoLoop hardware prototype by NoDesign and IRCAM.
+This application is designed for the _CoLoop_ object prototype by NoDesign and IRCAM.

 Use the follwing commands to clone the repository and run the server:
 ```sh